 Proverbs 3:11-13 “My child, do not reject the Lord’s discipline, and don’t get angry when he corrects you.
 The Lord corrects those he loves, just as parents correct the child they delight in.
 Happy is the person who finds wisdom, the one who gets understanding.”

-6. So you can become more dependent on the Lord.
+Your trials are causing you to become more dependent on the Lord

 2 Corinthians 12:9-10 Each time he said, “My grace is all you need.
 My power works best in weakness.”
 So now I am glad to boast about my weaknesses, so that the power of Christ can work through me.
 That’s why I take pleasure in my weaknesses, and in the insults, hardships, persecutions, and troubles that I suffer for Christ.
 For when I am weak, then I am strong.”